 Classical musicians also must be able to understand and perform complex and uneven subdivisions, preparing them on their own for ensemble and solo rehearsals.
 Additionally, musicians need to be able to inflect and weight music in a way that demonstrates clearly how the rhythm fits into the pulse and meter, helping the music make sense in context.

 2. Strategies for practicing rhythm

 - Practice staying with the pulse above all else.
 In performance and rehearsal, musicians need to stay with the pulse, even at the expense of wrong notes or wrong internal rhythms.
-This is a skill that must be practiced, as many musicians mistakenly focus first on accurate notes above all else.
+This is a skill that often must be practiced, as many musicians mistakenly focus on accurate notes above all else.

 - Practice very frequently with the metronome, and be able to actually play with it.
 Use the metronome on the beat, on the subdivision, or on the off-beat.

 - Practice placing subdivisions in exactly the correct place time-wise, even using the metronome on the smallest subdivision.
 Certain orchestral excerpts are traditionally performed with very exacting rhythm, such as the solo for the slow movement of Ludwig van Beethoven’s 3rd Symphony, where the placement of the 32nd after the dotted sixteenth must be very accurate.